jbarnes850/deephermes-mlx/README.md

   <img src="assets/images/deephermes.jpeg" alt="DeepHermes Logo" width="600"/>
 </div>

+> **Vision**: Can we build a world where AI adapts to your hardware, keeps data private, turns ordinary devices into networked compute clusters, and integrates seamlessly with existing workflows?
+DeepHermes MLX is a small step toward this vision by providing high-performance local inference for DeepHermes reasoning models.

 This repository contains a Python implementation for running inference with DeepHermes models on Apple Silicon using the MLX framework.
 It supports memory-efficient loading options, enhanced reasoning capabilities, comprehensive benchmarking, and adaptive model selection.

 ## Overview